echeran/smile-of-murugan/webbook/chapter17.md

 Under governor Joseph François Dupleix, Anandarangam acted as the Prime Minister of the French colony.
-He invested his money well in textile industries, printing, and merchandise of different sort; he even owned a big ship by name of *Anandappuravi* which carried his merchandise from European to Chinese ports.
+He invested his money well—in textile industries, printing, and merchandise of different sort; he even owned a big ship by name of *Anandappuravi* which carried his merchandise from European to Chinese ports.
 He was also a patron of literature, and we have at least three panegyric